Home Heat Pump Guide

 This is the question everyone asks, and rightly so.
 Propane is flammable — that is a fact, not something to dismiss.

 However, the quantities involved are very small.
 A typical R290 heat pump contains 500g to 1.5kg of propane.
 For comparison, a standard barbecue gas bottle contains 13kg.
-The refrigerant is in a sealed, pressurised system that is tested to withstand far more than normal operating pressures.
+R290 heat pumps are designed with multiple safety features:

 • The refrigerant circuit is entirely contained in the outdoor unit (monoblock design) — no flammable refrigerant enters your home